Training and Development

 Rotations and developmental assignments are grouped together as

-achieve agency goals).
-Because the agency and supervisor will be
+Because the agency and supervisor will be without your

-but are still paying your salary, there may be times
+paying your salary, there may be times when the agency

-when the agency will turn down or adjust your
+will turn down or adjust your request regarding these

 Rotational opportunities are at the discretion of

-your home agency.
-You are required to go through
+organization.
+You are required to go through agency-specific

-specifically, it is your responsibility to initiate the
+is your responsibility to initiate the approval process, if

 The PMF Program Office has developed a sample

 that Fellows and agencies may use.
-The template
+An MOU

-PMF MOU is to be used when performing a rotational opportunity at
+PMF MOU may be used when performing a rotational opportunity at an

 tailored to meet the needs of the specific assignment.
 You